-Sudan to normalise ties with Israel in move dubbed by Palestinians as ‘a stab in the back’
+Sudan is to take steps to normalise ties with Israel, it was announced on Friday, in a move that and Palestinians described as a "new stab in the back".

 Reacting to the news that Sudan was to become the fifth Arab state to normalise relations with his country, Israeli prime minister Binyamin Netanyahu hailed it as a "new era", saying: "This is a new era.
 An era of true peace.
 A peace that is expanding with other Arab countries – three of them in recent weeks."